Skip to main content

 “Somewhere between home and the bus stop is where she came up missing,” explains Jamie.
 “She never made it to school.
 We didn’t know she did not make it to school until she did not come home on the bus that afternoon.”

-Law enforcement, along with Tabitha’s family, set out on a search that unbeknownst to them at the time, would continue for years.
+Law enforcement, along with Tabitha’s family, set out on a search that, unaware at the time, would continue for years.

 Sixteen years have gone by and law enforcement continues to actively work this case.
 Although they do not have the answers yet, they, along with Tabitha’s family, theorize as to what happened to Tabitha.
 One aspect both parties agree on is the fact that Tabitha was most likely not a runaway.